-Why do some of your Bath & Body products not have an organic certification?
+Why do some of your Bath & Body products not have organic certification?

-We endeavour to follow the standards to qualify for COSMOS Organic or COSMOS Natural beauty products on as much new product as possible.
-The COSMOS-standard is guided by four core principles.
+We endeavour to follow the standards to qualify for COSMOS Organic or COSMOS Natural beauty products on as many new products as possible.
+The COSMOS standard is guided by four core principles.